CryptoGenome/spec/spec/abci++/abci++_properties_001_draft.md

 strictly speaking, this makes all processes that hit the bug byzantine.
 This is a problem in practice, as very often validators are running the Application from the same codebase, so potentially _all_ would likely hit the bug at the same time.
 This would result in most (or all) processes prevoting `nil`, with the serious consequences on Tendermint's liveness that this entails.
+Due to its criticality, Property 3 is a target for extensive testing and automated verification.

 * Property 4 [`ProcessProposal`, determinism-1]: For any correct process $p$, and any arbitrary block $v'$, if $p$'s Tendermint calls `RequestProcessProposal` on $v'$ at height $h$,